 3D Printed Dentures

-Using biocompatible materials, 3D print technology can create dentures, complete with gum and teeth.
+Using biocompatible materials, 3d printing in the medical field can create dentures, complete with gum and teeth.
 These dentures are adaptable to the patient’s morphology.
-Currently, under clinical trial, 3D printed dentures hold a lot of promise for the future.
+Currently, under clinical trials, 3D printed dentures hold a lot of promise for the future.

 3D Printed Crowns